Ten years ago, history was being made on a variety of fronts.

 - Her advice for young nurses is to remember why they went into nursing even if they have a rough day.
 As Emily says, “Stick with it!”

 - She loves the outdoors, and you can often find her hiking and bike riding.
 Anything outside is “awesome.”

 - She says that you know you’re a nurse when the conversation in the break room is about “bodily fluids” or “wounds,” and no one seems to mind!

 Emily is inspired by her coworkers, especially those with many years of experience.
 There are NICU nurses who have been working in the unit for 30 years or more, and their passion for their job, their patients and their patients’ families reminds Emily every day that she picked the right profession.
 And we couldn’t agree more!

-For more about Jennifer, check out her inspiring video.
+For more about Emily, check out her inspiring video.

 Love her look?
-Jennifer is wearing a Cherokee Workwear Originals Round Neck Top in Red and a Cherokee Workwear Maternity Knit Waist Pull-On Pant in Navy.
+Emily is wearing a Cherokee Workwear Originals Maternity V-Neck Knit Panel Top in Navy and a Cherokee Workwear Maternity Knit Waist Pull-On Pant in Navy.
 We are excited to announce that Emily welcomed her new baby late last year!